Eleventy (software): History

 Eleventy was created by Zach Leatherman, a web developer in Omaha, Nebraska, in 2017.
 Leatherman was inspired by Jekyll, which is written in the Ruby language, to create a similar system in the JavaScript language.
 Leatherman says he derived the name "Eleventy" from a story told to him, by his grandmother, about his own childhood mispronunciation of the number eleven.

-Among the users of 11ty is the US federal government via Cloud.gov and the US Web Design System.

 11ty is distributed under the MIT License.
-Version 3.0.0 of 11ty was released in October, 2024.
+Eleventy was acquired by Font Awesome in September 2024.
+Version 3.0.0 of 11ty was released in October 2024.
+Among the users of 11ty is the US federal government via Cloud.gov and the U.S. Web Design System.

 Features

 11ty comes with more than 10 templating engines.
 These may be used separately or together, giving 11ty flexibility to combine content from several sources or authors.
 Template languages supported include Markdown, Liquid, Nunjucks and HAML.

 Documented workflows for static-site projects emphasize collaboration across content authors, designers and developers, including version control, template reuse and automated builds.
 Studies and case reports of static-site collaboration outline practices such as markdown-first authoring, preview builds, and continuous deployment pipelines; Eleventy is commonly used within these workflows due to its minimal runtime assumptions and template flexibility.

 No front-end JavaScript framework is assumed by 11ty; it is "frontend agnostic."
-By combining 11ty with a JavaScript framework performing API integration, developers may form a Jamstack application.
+By combining 11ty with a JavaScript framework performing API integration, developers may form a JAMstack application.

 Eleventy includes a local web server for use during development, activated with the --serve flag.
 It "hot-reloads" upon file changes, updating the web browser as the developer works.

 Eleventy also has many plugins available, taking advantage of the huge JavaScript ecosystem, there are plugins such as using Sass, helping with navigation, and a mini dev server.